jst-build/jst/doc/concepts/execution-properties.md

 used.
 In any case, the remote-execution properties are forwarded to the chosen remote-execution endpoint without modification.

-When connecting a non-standard remote-execution endpoint, `just` will ensure that the applicable CAS of that endpoint will have all the needed artifacts for that action.
+When connecting a non-standard remote-execution endpoint, `jst_backend` will ensure that the applicable CAS of that endpoint will have all the needed artifacts for that action.
 It will also transfer all result artifacts back to the CAS of the default remote-execution endpoint.